 Mid June to mid October is considered the long "dry" season which can get to be very cold at night.
 During this “winter” time, there is a persistent dripping belt of cloud around the whole mountain above the forests and scrub zones, leaving the summit and a few other distant peaks poking out the top.
 Above the cloud belt however, it is usually clear and dry, and can be one of the best times to plan a climb.
 In late October, the clouds finally give way to the small rain, and until early December the mountain is shrouded in heavy clouds again, with persistent showers from base to summit.

-Therefore, we believe that the best months to climb Mt Kilimanjaro are January, February, July, August and September (though Kilimanjaro can still be climbed throughout the year!).
+Therefore, we believe the best months to climb Mt Kilimanjaro are January, February, July, August and September (though Kilimanjaro can still be climbed throughout the year!).

 Please note the above weather patterns are simply a guideline and cannot be guaranteed.